Introduction to Evaluations

 What is randomization?

 Why do people let chance determine their fate?
 Sometimes, because they perceive it as fair.
 Other times, because uncertainty adds an element of excitement.
 Statisticians use randomization because, when enough people are randomly chosen to participate in a survey, conveniently, the attributes of those chosen individuals are representative of the entire group from which they were chosen.
-In other words, what is discovered about them is probably true about the larger group.
+In other words, inferences can be made from what is discovered about them to the larger group.
 Using a lottery to get a representative sample is known as random sampling or random selection.

 When two groups are randomly selected from the same population, they both represent the larger group.
-They are not only statistically equivalent to the larger group; they are also statistically equivalent to each other.
+They have comparable characteristics, in expectation, not only to the larger group but also to each other.
 The same logic carries forward if more than two groups are randomly selected.
 When two or more groups are selected in this way, we can say that individuals have been randomly assigned to groups.
 This is called random assignment.
 (Random assignment is also the appropriate term when all individuals from the larger group divided randomly into different groups.
-As before, all groups represent the larger group and are statistically equivalent to each other.)
+As before, all groups represent the larger group and, in expectation, have comparable characteristics to each other.)
 Random assignment is the key element of randomized evaluation.

 What happens next in a simple randomized evaluation (with two groups) is that one group receives the program that is being evaluated and the other does not.
 If we were to evaluate a water purification program using this method, we would randomly assign individuals to two groups.
-At the beginning, the two groups would be statistically equivalent (and are expected to have equivalent trajectories going forward).
+At the beginning, the two groups would have comparable characteristics on average (and are expected to have equivalent trajectories going forward).
 But then we introduce something that makes them different.
 One group would receive the water purification program and the other would not.
 Then, after some time, we could measure the relative health of individuals in the two groups.
-Because they were statistically equivalent at the beginning, any differences seen later on can be attributed to one having been given the water purification program, and the other not.
+Because the groups were comparable at the beginning, differences in outcomes seen later on can be attributed to one having been given the water purification program, and the other not.

 Randomized Evaluations go by many names: